 But Kettle Art might not have survived if it weren’t for developer Scott Rohrman, owner of 42 Real Estate.
 Unlike other developers in the area who are busily tearing down the older buildings to put up more high-end residential towers, Rohrman wants to maintain Deep Ellum’s small-scale, red-brick, funky urban feel.
 With that in mind, he convinced Campagna to move Kettle Art to Main Street three years ago, when it looked like Campagna might have to close up shop.
 And Rohrman has instituted the 42 Murals project, taking off on Campagna’s years of painting the neighborhood’s walls.
 The project has brought a vivid, wildly eclectic variety of large scale paintings to the area, spreading Campagna’s influence in all directions.

 As for his own art, Campagna is going international these days.
 A hilltop town in Sicily called Prizzi has long been considered one of Italy’s ‘painted villages.’
-But many of its medieval frescoes are now faded or gone.
-So Campagna has been hired to paint new murals.
+But its older frescoes are now faded or gone.
+So Campagna has been hired to paint new ones.
 He warned them they wouldn’t be in any classic Italian style.
 Of course, they assured him.
-That’s why they hired an America.
+That’s why they hired an American.

 So what did they suggest he paint?